Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 Key Takeaways 🧭

-• Myth: “If AI is doing it, I’m not exposed.”
+• Myth: “If AI is doing part of it, I’m not exposed.”

 • Myth: “If it’s automated, it’s safer.”

-• Myth: “If it’s OSINT, it’s harmless.”
+• Myth: “If it looks like OSINT, it must be harmless.”

-“The dark web isn’t ‘dangerous’ because it’s hidden.
+“The dark web isn’t dangerous because it’s hidden.
 It’s dangerous because it’s patient.”

 AI dark web research

-Way 1: Define What AI Dark Web Research Actually Is 🧩
+Secret 1: Define What AI Dark Web Research Actually Is 🧩

 • AI as summarizer: turns a messy pile of snippets into something readable.